antarshia/DCF-with-Fama-French-Model/README.md

 # DCF Valuation Model App

+to run this, you can open vs code and run the following code python -m streamlit run app.py or python3 depends on what you have in your computer.
+It will pop up automatically or give you two options (locally and network URL) both could works.

 This Streamlit app calculates a discounted cash-flow valuation for US-listed stocks from a ticker symbol.
 Enter a ticker, edit your assumptions, and the app estimates intrinsic value per share.

 Use this as an education and stock-screening tool.
 It is not financial advice, and trading decisions should not rely on this model alone.